Darlings (film): Critical response

-Pooja Biraia Jaiswal of The Week awarded 4 out of 5 stars and wrote, "Except for a few instances here and there, Darlings feels as real as can get.
+Anupama Chopra of Film Companion wrote, "Darlings is very much its own film.
+There is generosity of spirit, which makes it eminently watchable".
+Pooja Biraia Jaiswal of The Week gave the film 4 out of 5 stars and wrote, "Except for a few instances here and there, Darlings feels as real as can get.
 You cannot but feel a part of the narrative yourself, when you root for the victim and feel agonised by her misery".
 Devesh Sharma of Filmfare gave the film 4 out of 5 stars and wrote, "The proceedings take on absurdist hues at times, but that sort of adds to the lure of the film.
 Watch Darlings for its message and for the fine acting displayed by the entire ensemble class".
 Tina Das of The Print rated the film 4 out of 5 stars and wrote "Darlings is a dark comedy par excellence, helmed by powerful performances by Alia Bhatt and Shefali Shah".
 Renuka Vyavahare of Times of India rated the film 3.5 out of 5 stars and wrote, "Darlings makes a compelling case study on domestic violence but it wouldn't be what it is, if it wasn't for Shefali and Alia.
 Both actresses speak through their eyes and make up for the dreary pace at times with their outstanding performances and chemistry".
-Umesh Punwani of Koimoi gave the film 3.5 out of 5 stars and wrote, "Darlings is Bollywood getting as close as it could ever be (to date) to Andhadhun.
-The 'tragedy mein comedy' treatment gives this a soul as Alia Bhatt ends up being the heart of this film".
 Sukanya Verma of Rediff gave the film 3.5 out of 5 stars and wrote, "Darlings is a well-rounded effort by Jasmeet K. Reen, supported by bold ideas and clever imagery".
 Pratikshya Mishra of The Quint awarded the film a score of 3.5 out of 5 stars and wrote, "Satire is a tough tool and Darlings wields it well.
 Even though sometimes the satire might not translate and the pacing might wobble, the pros heavily outweigh the cons".
 Film critic based at Bollywood Hungama gave the film 3.5 out of 5 stars and wrote, "Darlings is a hilarious entertainer and at the same time, it is also replete with some hard-hitting moments.
 The performances of Alia Bhatt, Shefali Shah and Vijay Varma are award-winning and serve as the icing on the cake".
 Fengyen Chiu of Mashable awarded the film a score of 3.5 out of 5 stars and wrote, "Domestic violence has been depicted in several Bollywood movie before, but Darlings has done it in a very creative and fresh way.
 Some aspects of the plot were indeed predictable, but some aspects also catch you off guard.
 All-in Alia Bhatt and Shefali Shah is definitely a must watch and will make you cry, angry, frustrated, and happy throughout the movie".
 Shilajit Mitra of The New Indian Express rated the film 3.5 out of 5 stars and wrote "Darlings entices and thrills, even if I wish the film had gone all out.
 I wish it had killed its darlings".
 Avinash Lohana of Pinkvilla rated the film 3.5 out of 5 stars and wrote "Darlings stays consistent even in the second half, and a few high points scattered periodically in the script keeps you hooked to the narrative.
 Watch it for the message and the performances".